RenderKit/openvkl/doc/api.md

 Observers
 ---------

-Volumes in Open VKL may provide observers to communicate data back to the application.
+Volumes and samplers in Open VKL may provide observers to communicate data back to the application.
 Observers may be created with

-    VKLObserver vklNewObserver(VKLVolume volume,
+    VKLObserver vklNewSamplerObserver(VKLSampler sampler,
                                       const char *type);

+    VKLObserver vklNewVolumeObserver(VKLVolume volume,
+                                     const char *type);

-The volume passed to `vklNewObserver` must already be committed.
+The object passed to `vklNew*Observer` must already be committed.
 Valid observer type strings are defined by volume implementations (see section 'Volume types' below).

-`vklNewObserver` returns `NULL` on failure.
+`vklNew*Observer` returns `NULL` on failure.

 To access the underlying data, an observer must first be mapped using